 For the latest in food, wine and travel news, you now have some extra options.
-Travel Writers Radio, an initiative of the Professional Association of Lifestyle and Travel Writers (PALAT), offers members the opportunity to broadcast their stories and have them heard live on Melbourne’s 87.8 FM every Wednesday between 5 pm and 7 pm Melbourne time; it is also available live on the Internet at the same time; and recognising that many of our listeners are in other States or outside Australia, we have a professional SoundCloud site.
+Travel Writers Radio, an initiative of the Professional Association of Lifestyle and Travel Writers (PALAT), offers members the opportunity to broadcast their stories and have them heard live on Melbourne’s 87.8 FM every Wednesday between 5 pm and 7 pm Melbourne time; it is also broadcast live on the Internet at the same time; and recognising that many of our listeners are in other States or outside Australia, we have a SoundCloud Pro site.
 So now you can listen to the exact story you want to hear without wading through a two-hour podcast.
 Just go to https://soundcloud.com/travelwritersradio and you can keep up with the latest in food wine lifestyle and travel for business or pleasure anytime and anywhere.
 For more information or to get in touch with the program producers, email: firstname.lastname@example.org

 Internationally acclaimed wine expert, wine author, TV host and speaker Tyson Stelzer, is the resident wine expert for the Travel Writers Radio Show.